dservgun/zya/Protocol.md

 ### Commit
 	* Request to commit message(s), usually a batch size.
-	* There are 2 parts to commit:
+	* There are 2 cases to commit:
 		** Client sending a commit successfully.
-			- Failure in client sending leaves the messages uncommitted and will be sent to the client upon reconnect.
-		** The two phase commit.
+			- Failure in client sending leaves the messages uncommitted and will be re-sent to the client upon reconnect.
+This implies that the client has to be able to test ** The two phase commit.
 			- Need to handle this gracefully.